Models as Code

 |---|---|---|

-The entities change.
-The type decisions stay the same.
-Money is always Numeric.
-References are always foreign keys.
-Required fields are always nullable=False.
+The entities change from project to project.
+The descriptions stay the same.
+Money is always "exact dollars and cents."
+References are always "must reference an existing [entity]."
+Required fields are always "this field is always required."

 Schema Contract Checklist

-What breaks next?
-With schema in place, write paths become the main risk.
-Lesson 3 tackles session discipline: how to create and read data without leaving the database in a half-written state.
+What comes next?
+With the schema in place, the next risk is writing and reading data correctly.
+Lesson 3 tackles how to create and read data without leaving the database in a half-written state.

 Try With AI